utterance/utterances/README.md

 When Utterances loads, the GitHub [issue search API](https://developer.github.com/v3/search/#search-issues) is used to find the issue associated with the page based on `url`, `pathname` or `title`.
 The issue's comments are displayed in the familiar GitHub style.

+*What if we can find an issue that matches the page?*

-When a matching issue is not found, [utterances-bot](https://github.com/utterances-bot) will automatically create one the first time someone comments.
+No problem- [utterances-bot](https://github.com/utterances-bot) will automatically create one the first time someone comments.

 To comment, users must authorize the utterances app to post on their behalf using the GitHub [OAuth flow](https://developer.github.com/v3/oauth/#web-application-flow).
 Alternatively, users can comment on the GitHub issue directly.